Updated on 18 May 2015.

 If you're going to be the main driver of the car then you will need to find insurance in your name and make it clear from the outset that you're not the registered keeper.

-Even though you might find you have a more limited choice, it is still vital to hunt for the best car insurance policy possible.
+Even though you might find you have a more limited choice if you're not the registered keeper, it is still vital to hunt for the best car insurance policy possible.